AF-ROBOTICS/CapstoneC23/README.md

 2a.
 This will reset the IP address to 192.168.168.1
 3. Follow the user guide labeled here http://www.isnmp.com/download/pmddl2350/pMDDL.Operating%20Manual.v1.2.1.pdf
 4. When using this guide execute the quick start manual steps.
 I was not able to get the quick start (Automatic) to work, so I had to set up the new IP address manually and select slave and master.

-### Follower Bot
-This robot has the Intel RealSense and the OpenMV camera attached to it.
-It uses the OpenMV camera to detect and follow the AprilTag.
-Setup is according to the diagrams found in the tech doc.
-To operate with its current setup:
-1. Open a terminal and ssh into the Raspberry Pi 4 on the follower
-2. Run the command: roslaunch donkeycar convoy.launch
-3. The follower will detect an AprilTag then will steer and maintain speed to ensure proprt following